mgkh286/four-card-feature-section-master/README.md

 i will focus on specificity using class or id selectors .

+i will focus on  using pseudo  selectors .

 i will focus on  using color variables  .

 i will focus on  using background properties .